byuitechops/for-the-strength-of-developers/Handbook/2. Policies and Standards/stakeholders.md

 **Men** - collared shirt and no denim
 **Women** - blouse, sweater, cardigan, dress, etc. and no denim.

+Also, please bring your name tag with you when meeting with stakeholders outside of Lamprecht Hall.

 Beyond that, employees are expected to use common sense regarding this policy and follow the honor code.